SinemMutlu/Google-Data-Analytics-Certificate-Notes/1-Foundations: Data, Data, Everywhere/W3-The wonderful world of data.md

 Spreadsheets structure data in a meaningful way by letting you

-  -Collect, store, organize, and sort information
+  - Collect, store, organize, and sort information

-  -Identify patterns and piece the data together in a way that works for each specific data project
+  - Identify patterns and piece the data together in a way that works for each specific data project

-  -Create excellent data visualizations, like graphs and charts.
+  - Create excellent data visualizations, like graphs and charts.

 ## Databases and query languages